 INSIGHT by GIIN

-–Dean Hand, Chief Research Officer at the GIIN
+-Dean Hand, Chief Research Officer of the GIIN

 | All opinions expressed are those of the author and/or quoted sources. investESG.eu is an independent and neutral platform dedicated to generating debate around ESG investing topics.